xt0fer/ke/buffer/README.md

 ## Buffer

-the buffer package uses a piece-table to manage the contents for a text editor.
+the buffer package uses a piece-table in Go to manage the contents for a text editor.

 ### Operations

 #### Index

 Definition: Index(i): return the character at position i To retrieve the i-th character, the appropriate entry in a piece table is read.